tricavalera/tricavalera/README.md

 • Marketing Director at PAN Consultant

-• Assisting Business Units in KST and Padjadjaran University Finder in the Business and Marketing Strategic section
+• Chief Business and Marketing Strategic at Finder Center of excellence Padjadjaran University

 • Founder and Chief at Yellow Earth Foundation